The step-by-step guide to getting your free credit score with finder.

 - Date of birth.
 Please enter the date, select the month and enter the year as four digits (eg, 1990).

 - Supporting documents and proof of identification.
-You'll need to provide at least three documents to prove your identity during the application.
-This includes either 1 document from Groups A, B and C or 1 document from Group A and 3 documents from Group C.
+You'll need to provide your Australian-issued driver's licence or passport to prove your identity during the application.

 |Driver's licence issued by an Australian state or territory||Medicare card issued by Health Insurance Commission||Motor Vehicle Registration insurance papers|